astrojuanlu/cookiecutter-pylib/{{cookiecutter.project_name}}/CONTRIBUTING.md

 4. Start a new branch off master: `git switch -c new-branch master`
 5. Make your code changes
 6. Check that your code follows the style guidelines of the project: `tox -e reformat && tox -e check`
+7. (optional) Build the documentation: `tox -e docs`
-7. Run the tests: `tox -e py39`
+8. (optional) Run the tests: `tox -e py39`
    (change the version number according to the Python you are using)
-8. Commit, push, and open a pull request!
+9. Commit, push, and open a pull request!